 This guide contains information regarding both the Department of World Arts and Cultures/Dance and UCLA and it is meant to help ease your transition into student life.
-Please do not hesitate to contact the WACD Undergraduate Student Affairs Officer at any time should you need assistance.
+Please do not hesitate to contact your respective WACD Undergraduate Student Affairs Officer (SAO) at any time should you need assistance.
+There is a BA in Dance Student Affairs Officer, Ashley Pham (ashleypham@arts.ucla.edu) and a BA in WAC Student Affairs Officer, Megan Taylor (m.taylor@arts.ucla.edu).
+You also have access to the School's Office of Student Services counselors at students@arts.ucla.edu.